Dimitris112/lets-cook-pp2/README.md

 - The purpose of the project is a website called "Let's Cook" that serves as a recipe finder.
 The project aims to provide users with a platform to search, browse, and discover recipes based on various criteria such as keywords, categories, and alphabetical order.
 Additionally, users can save locally their favorite recipes for future reference.

 ## User stories
+- As a food explorer, I want to try recipes from different cultures and regions to expand my knowledge in gastronomy.
+ - As a food enthousiast, I want to explore recipes from different cuisines and categories.
+ - As a busy individual, I want to be able to search recipes based on specific ingredients or keywords so that I can quickly find recipes that match my available ingredients or dietary preferences.
+This feature would save me time and help me make the most out of my limited cooking time.
+ - As someone passionate about cooking, I want to have a functionality to save recipes that I find intriguing or unique, empowering me to experiment with new flavors and techniques at my own pace.
+ - couple more will come if i add any more functionality

 ## Features
  - ### **DISCLAIMER**
  The speech which reads the details of the recipes works **ONLY** in browsers that include `Web Speech API`.
 Click here for more information -> [WebSpeech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API)